 Hitting a rock hard enough to scrape the fork leg can cause a leak.
 In this case, you should notice the damage on the fork leg and clean fork seals.
 Otherwise, replacing them will not help with the leak.

 Fork Seal Replacement Cost on a Dirt Bike

 Dirt bike fork seals are not expensive.
 Replacing them though, will take some time.
 That is why we recommend cleaning them regularly to avoid having to take the fork legs apart.

-Fork oil seals and dust seals typically cost around $50 to $85.
-Typically, they last around 100 hours or so with regular cleaning and should only be replaced if cleaning is not working.
-If you need to send the forks for service, they usually inspect and replace the seals when necessary as part of the regular maintenance and oil change.
+The typical fork seal replacement cost is around $25 to $55.
+Typically, they last around 100 hours or so with regular cleaning.
+If you send the forks for oil service, they usually inspect and replace the seals when necessary.

 How to Clean Fork Seals

 This section contains affiliate links.
 If you use these links to buy something we may earn a commission at no additional cost to you.
 As an Amazon Affiliate we earn from qualifying purchases.

 Cleaning fork seals in most motorcycles and dirt bikes is simple.
 First, we need to access the fork legs.
 Next, slide out the dust seals and use a fork seal cleaning tool to remove any dirt inside the seals.